 It’s critical when treating substance misuse and panic disorders to identify and address all other underlying conditions.
 Depression and substance misuse, for example, are common co-occurring conditions.
 Treating all conditions helps significantly improve quality of life and overall wellbeing.

 Help is available.
-Our experts here at Blueprints for Recovery have the knowledge and expertise to address panic attack disorder and substance abuse.
+Our experts here at The PAC Program have the knowledge and expertise to address panic attack disorder and substance abuse.
 Contact one of our professionals today to see how we can help you.